Belief Bias Identification: Experimental Design

 \subsection{Eliciting beta distributions}

-To elicit belief distributions I follow \cite{gonzalez2024direct}.
-This method is especially convenient if the elicited belief distribution follows a specific parametric form, as opposed to alternative non-parametric methods \citep{harrison2017scoring, crosetto2023comparing}.
+To elicit belief distributions, I use the tool introduced in \cite{gonzalez2025direct}, which was validated there against non-parametric elicitation methods.
+This method is especially convenient in settings where beliefs are expected to follow a parametric form, while remaining closely connected to the broader distribution elicitation literature \citep{manski2004measuring,goldstein2008choosing,harrison2017scoring,crosetto2023comparing}.

-In order to report their beliefs, participants were presented with a dynamic graphical interface that allows them to select their preferred beta distribution (See figures \ref{fig:Prior example} and \ref{fig:Posterior example}).
+To report their beliefs, participants were presented with a dynamic graphical interface that allowed them to select their preferred beta distribution (see Figures \ref{fig:Prior example} and \ref{fig:Posterior example}).
 By moving two sliders, each associated with a different question, participants were able to select a specific beta distribution.
-Those questions were:
+These questions were:

 {\itshape

 1. What percentage of red balls do you expect the selected urn to have?

 2. What is your uncertainty level about this percentage? }